-It's not saying that, oh well, I'll forgive you now, but make sure you keep it up.
+[66:54] Oh, well, I'll forgive you now, but make sure you keep it up.
 Otherwise, you know, well, I'll have to rethink things.
 That is not the Gospel.
 The Gospel is saying you are forgiven forever and you have permission to live in a whole new way.

 And the pinnacle of that permission is captured in Mark 10, 14.
-We have permission to come near to God, to be held in his arms, to become his beloved children.
+We have permission to come near to God, to be held in His arms, to become His beloved children.